 Fine dining is an elusive term.
 There are countless ways to describe it.
 But you know immediately when you’ve had a taste.
 Among Newsday’s top 100 restaurants, the 10 that lead the way are mostly chef-driven, imaginative, devoted to the market and to high-quality ingredients.

 Here are our leading fine-dining restaurants for 2018.

 Note: Most dishes mentioned are samples of the restaurants’ menus and may not be available at all times.
 Seasonal changes and dish substitutions are common.

-Pheasant breast served with a wild mushroom beggar's purse, carrot puree and chestnuts at Mirabelle in Stony Brook.
+Pennsylvania pheasant breast, wild mushroom beggar'rs purse, carrot puree and chestnuts is served at Mirabelle, situated in the Three Village Inn in Stony Brook.

 North Fork Table & Inn

 Stone Creek Inn